abuseofnotation/category-theory-illustrated/_chapters/02_category.md

 > the empty set is the set such that there exists a function from it to any other set.

-*Task 3:* why is the functions to the empty set unique?
+*Task 3:* why are the functions to the empty set unique?

 ![Initial object](../02_category/initial_object.svg)